Kasper886/python-app-2-eks/README.md

 ```
 ./PythonFlaskSetup.sh
 ```
-c) Build the Docker image and push to Dockerhub
+c) Build the Docker image and push to Dockerhub<br/>
 If you have an error Permision dinied, use sudo with the docker commands.
 ```
 docker build --tag <YourDockerHub>/python-docker .